-Intravenous dyes: As abnormal hemoglobin species can adversely affect the accuracy of pulse oximetry, so can intravenous dyes injected during surgery or critical care.
-Two studies found that intravenous methylene blue causes large, rapid decreases in displayed SpO2 without changes in actual saturation, and that indocyanine green causes smaller false decreases in SpO2.
-Intravenous fluorescein or indigo carmine appear to have little effect.
+As abnormal hemoglobin species can adversely affect the accuracy of pulse oximetry, so can IV dyes injected during surgery or critical care.
+Two studies found that IV methylene blue causes large, rapid decreases in displayed Spo2 without changes in actual saturation and that indocyanine green causes smaller false decreases in Spo2 (4,5).
+IV fluorescein or indigo carmine appeared to have little effect.

-Reductions in Peripheral Pulsation; Ambient Light: Several studies have examined the effects of low perfusion upon SpO2.
+Reductions in Peripheral Pulsation; Ambient Light

+Several studies have examined the effects of low perfusion upon Spo_2 (6,7).
 In a clinical study of critically ill patients during a wide range of hemodynamic conditions, extremes in systemic vascular resistance were associated with loss of pulse oximeter signal or decreased accuracy.
-During reduced pulse amplitude, pulse oximeters may become more sensitive to external light sources, such as fluorescent room lights.
+During reduced pulse amplitude, pulse oximeters may become more sensitive to external light sources, such as fluorescent room lights (8).
 Most modern pulse oximeters effectively measure and correct for ambient light intensity.